pingcap/docs/how-to/configure/placement-rules.md

 > **Notes:**
 >
 > After disabling Placement Rules, PD uses the original `max-replicas` and `location-labels` configurations.
 The modification of rules (when Placement Rules is enabled) will not update these two configurations in real time.
-In addition, all the Rules that have been configured remains in PD and will be used the next time you enable Placement Rules.
+In addition, all the rules that have been configured remain in PD and will be used the next time you enable Placement Rules.

 ### Set rules using pd-ctl